John and Gerry's Orchids of Britain and Europe

 Ophrys regis-ferdinandii

-Very much an orchid of full sun and dry calcareous soils this species (perhaps unsurprisingly) doesnt seem to last in flower for very long.
-Its an early flowerer and can be in full bloom by mid
+Very much an orchid of full sun and dry calcareous soils, this species , perhaps unsurprisingly, does not seem to last in flower for very long.
+It appears early and can be in full bloom by mid March, at a time when O. speculum is still 2 or 3 weeks away from flowering.
+The pictures are from Chios and Rhodes, dating from the first week of April.

 .